 - The AuthnResponse returned by RealMe includes a SAML Assertion that contains the FLT or verified attribute content.

 - The SAML assertion content is encrypted by RealMe using the SP's certificate public key, and this needs to be unencrypted using the SP's private key.

 - The encryption algorithm used by RealMe will be based on the algorithm used by the SP certificate.

 - The SAML assertion content is signed by RealMe using its private key.
 The SP must validate the signature using the RealMe public key.

-- The signing algorithm used by RealMe is currently SHA-1, but this will be deprecated in May 2019 and replaced with SHA-256.
+- The signing algorithm used by RealMe is SHA-256.